-Weddings are expensive, so it can be disastrous if you have to cancel or reschedule, even because of unforeseen circumstances that are beyond your control.
+Weddings are so expensive that it can be disastrous if you have to cancel or reschedule, even because of unforeseen circumstances that are beyond your control.
 Weddings also present unique liabilities that aren’t covered by most personal insurance policies, such as liquor liability, potential damage to expensive venues, and costly jewelry or attire that could be lost or stolen.
-So, it’s usually a good idea to buy dedicated wedding insurance to protect you on your wedding day.
+So it’s usually a good idea to buy dedicated wedding insurance to protect you on your big day.

-The best wedding insurance companies will not only protect you against liability on your big day, but they’ll also help cover your costs if you have to reschedule.
-These specialists offer large amounts of coverage for relatively small premiums and make it easy for you to quote, buy, and review coverage online, so you can enjoy peace of mind knowing you’re protected when you say “I do.”
+The best wedding insurance companies offer large amounts of coverage for relatively small premiums and make it easy for you to quote, buy, and review coverage online.
+That way you can enjoy peace of mind knowing you’re protected when you say “I do.”

 The 8 Best Wedding Insurance Companies of 2021

-We chose The Event Helper as the best wedding insurance company for several reasons.
-First, the company has an A+ rating from the Better Business Bureau (BBB) and no registered complaints from companies.
+We chose The Event Helper, which was founded in 2009, as the best wedding insurance company for several reasons.
+First, the company has an A+ rating from the Better Business Bureau (BBB) and no registered complaints as of September 2021.
 The company also matches the best starting price of any wedding insurance coverage that we could find, starting at a one-time payment of under $65.
-Lastly, the company also guarantees that its coverage will suit the requirements of your venue; if it doesn’t, they’ll refund your entire policy.
+Lastly, the company also guarantees that its coverage will suit the requirements of your venue; if it doesn’t, they’ll refund the entire cost of your policy.

-Wedding insurance from Event Helper provides general liability coverage of $1 million to $2 million per occurrence coverage ($2 million to $4 million aggregate) that protects against property damage to a venue and bodily injury to guests.
-Policyholders are also protected wherever their event takes place within the United.
-States.
+Wedding insurance from The Event Helper provides general liability coverage of $1 million to $2 million per occurrence (and $2 million to $4 million aggregate) that protects against property damage to a venue and bodily injury to guests.
+And you are protected wherever your event takes place within the U.S.

-In addition to liability coverage, Event Helper also provides hired-auto coverage, retail liquor coverage, and also coverage for those who need to cancel or postpone their wedding (for reasons other than a change of heart).
+In addition to liability coverage, The Event Helper can also provide hired-auto coverage, retail liquor coverage, and also coverage for those who need to cancel or postpone their wedding (for a reason other than a change of heart).
 And every policy includes free host liquor liability coverage.

-With The Event Helper, you can enter a little information about your wedding and get a quote, select coverage, review and purchase a policy all online.
-Once you’ve bound coverage, you can also email or download certificates of insurance to satisfy vendors.
+With The Event Helper, you can enter a little info about your wedding online and get a quote, select coverage, review a policy, and purchase it.
+You can then email or download certificates of insurance to satisfy vendors.

 Markel is another provider of wedding insurance that could have ranked best overall.
-Markel is again offering new policies after a COVID-19 pause.
-Like with nearly every event insurer, the policies are excluding loss due to communicable diseases including COVID-19.
-Markel is also offering event liability policies and customers can get a wedding insurance quote online.
+In addition to event cancellation coverage, Markel also offers event liability policies, plus customers can get a wedding insurance quote online.

-Wedding insurance from Markel is offered through Markel Specialty, a division of Markel Corporation, which is a Fortune 500 company founded in 1930.
-Markel has an A+ rating from BBB and, though the company has several registered complaints, none are related to wedding insurance.
+Markel is a Fortune 500 company founded in 1930.
+It has an A+ rating from the BBB, and though the company has several registered complaints, none is related to its wedding insurance.

-Wedding insurance from Markel typically includes two key coverages: wedding liability insurance and wedding cancellation insurance.
+Wedding insurance from Markel includes two key coverages: wedding liability insurance and wedding cancellation insurance.

 The liability portion of a Markel policy provides up to $2 million in protection against any damages to a venue or bodily injuries that occur at your wedding.
-Host liquor liability insurance can also be added available.
-Coverage can be purchased as soon as one day before the wedding.
+Host liquor liability insurance can also be added.
+Coverage can be purchased up to one day before the wedding.

-Wedding cancellation insurance can be purchased 14 or more days before your big day and helps reimburse policyholders for non-refundable deposits and other expenses if they have to cancel or postpone their wedding for reasons such as vendor bankruptcy, weather, or military deployment.
+Wedding cancellation policies can be purchased 14 or more days before your big day.
+Markel’s event cancellation coverage helps reimburse your non-refundable deposits and other expenses if you have to cancel or postpone your wedding for reasons such as vendor bankruptcy, weather, or military deployment.
 It also helps protect against damage to wedding attire, jewelry, gifts, photographs, and more.

-Wedding insurance costs from Markel can vary a lot depending on coverage limits and options.
-But, like The Event Helper, if your policy from Markel doesn’t meet your venue’s requirements, they’ll refund your entire premium.
+Wedding insurance costs from Markel can vary depending on coverage limits and options.
+But as with The Event Helper, if your policy doesn’t meet your venue’s requirements, Markel will refund the entire cost of your premium.

 Eventsured started in 1998 and is a subsidiary of Foresite Sports.
-The company has an excellent rating on Trustpilot (4.7/5) and great customer reviews online.
+The company has an excellent rating on Trustpilot (4.8/5 stars) as of September 2021 and great customer reviews online.

-Wedding insurance from Eventsured starts at $117 for $1 million of coverage per occurrence, $2 million aggregate.
-What’s more, wedding policies from Eventsured have no deductible, so you won’t have to come up with any out-of-pocket costs if you’re forced to file a claim.
+Wedding insurance from Eventsured starts at $117 for $1 million of coverage per occurrence and $2 million aggregate.
+What’s more, wedding policies from Eventsured have no deductible, so you won’t have to come up with any money of your own if you have to file a claim.

-Coverage from Eventsured can be purchased online in just minutes and provides coverage for general liability, personal injury, liquor liability, as well as damage to a venue or any vendor equipment.
-Insurance from Eventsured also provides no-fault coverage that pays the cost of medical care for anyone injured at your wedding (there is a $1,000 limit on this coverage that can be increased to $5,000 or $10,000).
+Insurance from Eventsured can be purchased online in just minutes and provides coverage for general liability, personal injury, and liquor liability, as well as damage to a venue or any vendor equipment.
+Insurance from Eventsured also provides no-fault coverage that pays the cost of medical care for anyone injured at your wedding.
+(There is a $1,000 base limit on this coverage that can be increased to $5,000 or $10,000.)

-While policies purchased through Eventsured are only designed to provide coverage for the day of your wedding, policyholders can also choose to add coverage for a rehearsal dinner, gifts, attire, jewelry, photographs, or videos.
+While policies purchased through Eventsured are designed to provide coverage only for the day of your wedding, you can also choose to add coverage for a rehearsal dinner, gifts, attire, jewelry, photographs, or videos.

 Lastly, Eventsured customers can add coverage for cancellations or postponements or for any lost deposits if a vendor goes out of business or fails to show up.

-WedSure is a specialty wedding insurance offered through R.V.
+WedSure is specialty wedding insurance offered through R.V.
 Nuccio & Associates, a national broker founded over 25 years ago that’s licensed in all 50 states.
-Wedding policies issued by WedSure are backed by European giant Allianz, which is one of the world’s largest insurance companies.
+The wedding policies are backed by Allianz, which is one of the world’s largest insurance companies.

-Using WedSure, customers can quote, buy, and print proof of a policy online anytime, day or night.
+Using WedSure, customers can get a quote, buy a policy, and print proof of coverage online anytime, day or night.

-Wedding insurance purchased through WedSure starts at $125 for $1 million of per occurrence coverage, $2 million aggregate, and provides liability coverage for not just the wedding and reception but also the wedding rehearsal and rehearsal dinner.
+Wedding insurance purchased through WedSure starts at $125 for $1 million of per occurrence coverage and $2 million aggregate.
+It provides liability coverage for not just the wedding and reception but also the wedding rehearsal and rehearsal dinner.
 Policies also include free host liquor liability coverage.

-In addition to wedding liability insurance, WedSure also offers wedding cancelation/postponement coverage to help reimburse for out-of-pocket costs if you have to cancel or reschedule your wedding for unforeseen reasons.
+In addition to wedding liability insurance, WedSure also offers wedding cancellation/postponement coverage to help reimburse your out-of-pocket costs if you have to cancel or postpone your wedding.

 If you’re traveling for your wedding, Travelers’ Wedding Protector Plan is another provider to consider.
-Travelers is the sixth-largest provider of personal insurance in the country and traces its history back to 1853.
+Travelers was the sixth-largest provider of both property/casualty and homeowners insurance in the U.S. in 2020 and traces its history back to 1853.

-Wedding insurance from Travelers covers things like lost rings, ruined photographs, or damage from severe weather.
-Coverage can also be extended to not just anywhere in the United States and its territories, but also Mexico, Canada, and the United Kingdom.
-Policies also provide for reimbursements in the event of an unavoidable cancellation or postponement.
+Wedding insurance from Travelers covers things like lost rings, ruined photos, or damage from severe weather.
+Coverage can also be extended to not just anywhere in the U.S. and its territories, but also Mexico, Canada, and the U.K. Policies also provide for reimbursements in the event of an unavoidable cancellation or postponement.

-In addition to its large national presence, Travelers is also a good option for destination weddings because it offers 24/7/365 claims service, so it doesn’t matter what time zone you’re in if something goes wrong.
+In addition to its large national presence, Travelers is also a good option for destination weddings because it offers 24/7/365 claims service; it doesn’t matter what time zone you’re in if something goes wrong.
 Plus, there’s no deductible if you end up having to file a claim.
-Travelers also offers travel insurance for policyholders that want to insure for out-of-pocket costs when they book their trip.
+Travelers also offers travel insurance if you want to insure for out-of-pocket costs when you book your trip.

-Wedding insurance from Travelers starts at $160 and can cover lost or damaged wedding attire, lost rings, calls to duty, damaged gifts, liquor liability, and additional expenses if one of your vendors cancels and you have to book a last-minute replacement.
+Wedding insurance from Travelers starts at $160 and can cover lost or damaged wedding attire, calls to duty, damaged gifts, liquor liability, and additional expenses if one of your vendors cancels and you have to book a replacement at the last minute.

-WedSafe was founded in 1999 by a couple that couldn’t find protection for their own wedding.
-Today, the company is owned by Aon and all of its policies are underwritten by Nationwide.
-Nevertheless, WedSafe remains true to its beginnings and offers people shopping for wedding insurance a quick and easy way to bind coverage.
+WedSafe was founded in 1999 by a couple who couldn’t find protection for their own wedding.
+Today, the company is owned by Aon, and all of its policies are underwritten by Nationwide.
+But WedSafe remains true to its beginnings and offers people shopping for wedding insurance a quick and easy way to bind coverage.

 Using WedSafe, you can get coverage quickly online.
 The company’s website will walk you through a four-step process that collects key information about the bridal party, venue, and other information.
 You can then get a quote instantly and bind it online if you decide to buy.